Key Performance Indicators

 Employee Engagement Score

-The employee engagement score in 2021 increased by 10 ppts vs 2020 with the completion rate also increasing.
-This reflects the progress made in the year in building an inclusive work environment that has strong relationships within teams who recognise each other for their commitment to The Gym Group.
+Our employee engagement continues to strengthen, increasing a further 6 ppts in 2022.
+This reflects our continued focus on building an inclusive work environment that has strong relationships within teams who recognise each other for their commitment to The Gym Group.